mashmatrix/msmx-sheet-integration-examples/README.md

 9. Open "Mashmatrix Sheet Integration Examples" App from app launcher.

-10. On "Map Integration" tab, open "Edit Page" from right menu.
+10. On "Map Integration" tab, open "Edit Page" from right top menu.

-11. Select "Account Search" component, replace "Book ID" value to the copied book Id in step 8.
-Also replace the book ID for the "Contact in Selected Account" component.
+11. Select "Account Search" component, replace "Book ID" value to the copied book Id of "Account/Contact" book in step 8.
+So to "Account Map" and "Contact in Selected Account" components.

-12.
+12. On "Filter Control Integration" tab, open "Edit Page" from right top menu.

+13. Select "Accommodations Result" component, repleade "Book ID" value to the copied book Id of "Accomodation" book in step 8.